 - Exploration: finding opportunities for improvement and ideating a suitable solution;

 - Execution: iterative solution design, validation, and implementation.

 Define goals and hypotheses

-Every redesign process has a variety of objectives behind it, which is why defining your goals as clearly as possible is critical.
+Every redesign process has various objectives behind it, so defining your goals as clearly as possible is critical.
 Start by questioning your intentions for this redesign in the first place.
-Further, run some desk research to identify issues that your users face and whether you’re in tune with the market you’re in.
-This research will yield a list of things you’d like to change, but it’s also worth mentioning that they aren’t equal in importance — you need to prioritize them.
+Further, run some desk research to identify issues your users face and whether you’re in tune with your market.
+This research will yield a list of things you’d like to change, but it’s also worth mentioning that they aren’t equally important — you need to prioritize them.

 Here is a good template you can follow to form your hypotheses: